Chorleywood is as good as we make it

 Join our 100 Club, the odds are good!

 Every month we draw four prizes for our 100 Club members: three of £10 and one of £50 (except May and December when the top prize is £100!).
-That’s 48 chances to win each year, and with only 109 members right now your annual chance of winning is 44%!
+That’s 48 chances to win each year, and with fewer than 150 members your annual chance of winning over 30%!

 CRA is funded by 100 Club memberships and donations, so help us to support Chorleywood, and maybe you’ll be a winner!